dileepmanelli/EDA_on_AMCAT/README.md

 - Update the documentation as needed.
 - Submit a pull request with a clear description of your changes.

-## License

-This project is licensed under the [MIT License](LICENSE).
+=

 ## Contact

-For questions or inquiries about the project, please contact [projectmaintainer@example.com](mailto:projectmaintainer@example.com).
+For questions or inquiries about the project, please contact dileepmanelli@gmail.com